anastasiiapirogova/screenlite/README.md

 Screenlite is currently **in public development** and **not ready for production use**.
 It’s not feature-complete yet.

+**The client-side experience is partially broken** — you can explore the interface, but expect bugs, errors, and incomplete features.

+I am currently working on the file management module (last updated on 2025-06-15):

+- Resumable multipart uploads
+- Video previews with ffmpeg
+- Metadata generation with ffprobe
+- Support for local and S3 storage
+- Drag and drop file management
+- Moving files/folders to trash, clearing trash, and force deletes
+- Auto-updating playlists when related files are deleted
+- Serving static content to clients
+- Optimized thumbnail generation with ETags

 [Check progress in the feature list](FEATURES.md)

 Database migrations may not be incremental at this stage.
 Sometimes migrations will be cleared and recreated, requiring you to reset your database to run newer versions of the app.